rcwoshimao/two-grains-of-salt/README.md

   - Double-check that you're using Node.js v16+ and have Git installed.
   - If you change the structure of your posts, update the script and utilities accordingly.

-- **Deployment Issues?**
-  - Check GitHub Actions tab in your repository for any build errors
-  - Ensure your repository name matches the `base` path in `vite.config.js`
-  - Verify that GitHub Pages is enabled in your repository settings

 ---

 ## Quick Reference